 Any strenuous, repetitive movement involving the hand, wrist or fingers may increase your risk of developing CTS.

-Actions such as repeatedly scrolling on your phone, writing, typing, gripping tools, or holding a video console could potentially lead to an increased risk of CTS over time.
+Actions such as repeatedly scrolling on your phone, writing, typing, gripping tools, or holding a game console could potentially lead to an increased risk of CTS over time.

 Occupation